r00tmebaby/ZeDio-Python/Readme.md

-<h2>Simple radio program that can play and record your favourite stations </h2>
+<h2>Simple radio program that can play and record your favourite radio statoins as well as youtube live streams </h2>

 <table border="0">
   <tr>